Roslyn, New York

 Roslyn (/ˈrɒzlɪn/ ROZ-lin) is a village in the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
 It is the Greater Roslyn area's anchor community.
-The population was 2,770 at the 2010 census.
+The population was 2,988 at the time of the 2020 census.

 History

 Roslyn was initially settled by colonists in the year 1643.
 It was originally called Hempstead Harbor, but its name was changed to Roslyn in 1844 due to postal confusion regarding all the other "Hempsteads" scattered about Long Island.
 The name "Roslyn" was selected as the new name, as its location in a valley reminded officials of Roslin, Scotland.

+In 1931, Gerry Park – a large park in the center of the village – opened.

 Roslyn was incorporated as a village on January 11, 1932.
 Its first Mayor was Albertson W. Hicks, who was unanimously elected two days later, on January 13.

+In the late 1940s, the 217-unit Roslyn Gardens co-op development was built.
+Located off of Warner Avenue, it was built in part with funding from Title 608 of the Federal Housing Administration and was the first major rental housing development built in the New York area under Title 608's then-new provisions.
+The complex was designed by architects Max M. Simon and T. E. Merrill.

+On January 3, 1950, the William Cullen Bryant Viaduct opened to traffic.
+Built as part of the Roslyn Bypass – a realignment of New York State Route 25A within the Village of Flower Hill and the Village of Roslyn, the bridge's completion provided a bypass of Roslyn and alleviated a severe traffic bottleneck along Old Northern Boulevard through the community.
+Its construction required the demolition of the original Bryant Library, which subsequently operated out of temporary locations until relocating to its current home – the Roslyn War Memorial Building – in 1952.

 The former Rubel estate in the village was developed as the Roslyn Pines subdivision in the 1950s, consisting of roughly 102 homes.

 The Ellen E. Ward Memorial Clock Tower in Roslyn was designed by Lamb and Rich, and was completed in 1895.
 It was sold to the Village of Roslyn by the Town of North Hempstead for $1 for its centennial in 1995.

 Also taking place in 1995 was the opening of the Village of Roslyn's current Village Hall on Old Northern Boulevard.